H4HWV2011/msjarvis-public-docs/thesis/37-constitutional-principles-service.md

 - `postgresql_gbim_connection` — `"connected"` or `"error: ..."`
 - `postgresql_geodb_connection` — `"connected"` or `"error: ..."`

-Internally, it performs short-timeout `psycopg2` pings to `msjarvis` and `msjarvisgis`.
+Internally, it performs short-timeout `psycopg2` pings to `msallis` and `msallisgis`.
 This closes OI-37-B and makes database connectivity visible in a single command.

 ### 37.5.2 `/constitutional/status`